tshepang/blog/content/arts/Ma-Brrr.rst

 -  music: I recall enjoying the previous moments better, maybe because I got used to it
--  dancing: the energy seemed as high as the first time around, and I enjoyed it more (I really the supercool guys at the jazz club)
+-  dancing: the energy seemed as high as the first time around, and I enjoyed it more (I really the super-cool guys at the jazz club)
 -  costume design: same shit, so nothing to say here
 -  backing vocalists: the nice fat guy was replaced by a less interesting one